 The best day trip from Helsinki to Tallinn by ferry

 If you visit Helsinki, then I highly recommend visiting Tallinn as well.
 The two capitals are very close together and you can be in Estonia from Finland in just 2 hours by ferry.
 I’ll share everything you need to know so you have the best day trip from Helsinki to Tallinn.
 If you have time for a longer trip, you should spend at least 2 days in Tallinn so you can explore other areas beyond the old town.
-This post contains affiliate links.
+This blog post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 Are you looking for help with planning your trip?
 Check out these helpful resources: